paypaldev/PayPal-React-FullStack-Standard-Checkout-Sample/README.md

 You can clone this repo and follow the instructions below or run it on [Stackblitz](https://stackblitz.com/edit/stackblitz-webcontainer-api-starter-nvw8fy?file=README.md) and follow the instructions below.

 ### Config Frontend
+- Rename the `.env.example` file to `.env`.
-- Inside of the `.env` file, enter your PayPal client ID for the `REACT_APP_CLIENT_ID` enviroment variable.
+- Inside of the .env file, enter your PayPal client ID for the `REACT_APP_CLIENT_ID` enviroment variable.
+- Run npm install in your terminal
-- Run `npm install` in your terminal
+- Run npm start in your terminal  (this will run the server separetly from the backend)

 ### Config Backend

+- Rename the `.env.example` file to .env.
-- Inside of the `.env` file, enter your PayPal client ID for the `CLIENT_ID` and `APP_SECRET` enviroment variables.
+- Inside of the `.env` file, enter your PayPal client ID for the `PAYPAL_CLIENT_ID` and your PayPal app secret for the `PAYPAL_APP_SECRET`  enviroment variables.
+- Run npm install in your terminal
-- Run `npm install` in your terminal inside the backend folder
+- Run npm start in your terminal (this will run the server separetly from the frontend)

 ### Run app

 In the root folder, run `npm start` in your terminal.
 This will run the backend and frontend at the same time.
 - Navigate in your browswer to `http://localhost:3000/`
+- I'm able to have my frontend and backend server similute they are in the same server port by adding `"proxy": "http://localhost:9597"` to my frontend `package.json`.

 ### Sample Card